-- Administrator: can fully use Community Analyst.
+- The Administrator role can fully use Community Analyst.

-- Custom roles: these must be defined by the Administrator of the Organization.
+- Custom roles—these must be defined by the Administrator of the Organization.
 To use Community Analyst, a Custom role must have access to certain premium features, which are needed to use the complete functionality and features of Community Analyst:

 In ArcGIS Online, Administrators may set up Custom roles with any combination of Privileges.
-To have a full access of Community Analyst using a custom role, all the privileges shown below must be included in that custom role.
+To have full access of Community Analyst using a custom role, all the privileges shown below must be included in that custom role.

 To enable non-administrator users in your organization to collaborate on a shared project, you must grant them a custom role that includes the Update privilege, without which they will not be able to add or modify items in the shared project.